Wicker Park Therapy Group

 We help clients uncover and address the deeper sources of emotional distress—those long-standing patterns, unspoken fears, and unconscious beliefs that can quietly shape your life.
 Many people who come to us are looking for more than symptom relief; they want a deeper understanding of themselves, stronger relationships, and lasting transformation.

-At Wicker Park Therapy Group, we place training and lifelong learning at the heart of our work—going beyond the minimal requirements common in many practices.
-Our therapists engage in rigorous psychoanalytic study, ongoing supervision, and continuous personal development, ensuring that our clinical depth and skill keep evolving in service of our clients.
+At Wicker Park Therapy Group, we place lifelong learning at the heart of our work—going beyond the minimal requirements common in many practices.
+Our therapists are committed to development through training, supervision, academic study and our own personal therapy.
+This work ensures that our clinical depth and skill keep evolving in service of our clients.

 John Fiene, LCSW